 Legitimate goals have legitimate ways of BEING reached

-Ladies, I know the above chart may seem as if it’s female-bashing, but it’s all real.
-Of all the women I’ve trained, I can’t think of one who just wanted to get stronger and have more energy.
-There purpose in getting a trainer was more about pleasing the outside world (people who will see them) than improving themselves on a personal level.
+Ladies, I know the above chart can be interpreted as female-bashing, but it’s all real.
+I want us to break from the toxic mental programing that causes so many of us to focus on aesthetics and comparing ourselves to others over discovering what we are made of as individuals by setting personal goals.
+Of all the women I’ve trained, I can’t think of one whose primary goal was to get stronger and have more energy.
+Their purpose in hiring a trainer was more about pleasing the outside world (people who will see them) than improving themselves on a personal level.
 Do you know how many times this year I’ve heard women talk about getting butt implants or injections?
-The answer is almost weekly, and 100% more times than I’ve heard a woman state that she is working out to grow a pair of nice, real glutes.
-In my experience, I have been on the opposite end of the spectrum.
+The answer is almost weekly, and 100% more times than I’ve heard a woman state that she is working out to develop her glutes via strength exercises.
+The latter has the added benefits of caloric burn, improvement of posture, lower body strength — the side effect is a nice butt.

 Your frame of mind can affect how you execute reaching your goal(s)

 Goal: To look like someone else

-Execution Method 1: Looks up celebrity workouts in a magazine
+Execution Method 1: Researches celebrity workouts in a magazine